NORDIC STOCKS - Factors to watch on Jan 30

 TELIASONERA

-The Nordic telecom operator said it expected flat sales and margins in 2014 after reporting fourth-quarter profit below expectations.
+Nordic telecom operator TeliaSonera said it expected flat sales and margins in 2014 after reporting fourth-quarter profit below expectations.

 ERICSSON